HeshamaMohamed/Books-Documentation/README.md

 ## Why start this?
 I have 4 reasons in mind.
-First, It would serve as a documentation for my learning process and reading journey.
+First, It would serve as documentation for my learning process and reading journey.
 Second, It would be a helpful future reference for me while coding.
 Third, I want to practice my writing skills.
 So, any feedback on this would be very appreciated.
+Fourth, It might benefit anyone who starts to begin writing Ruby code.

 ## My history with books.
 Throughout my life, I have read only a few books.
 This is not something I am proud of.
 That is why I decided to change it back in January 2021.

 I started reading technical books in January 2021.
 That was when I first started serving in the military (mandatory service).
 But why books?
 It was the only learning resource available to me back then.
 It first seemed like a big limitation for my learning journey.
+I always favored the video content when it comes to learning something new.

 After a while, I saw it as an opportunity rather than a limitation.
-That is when I decided to build a reading habit.
+An opportunity to build a reading habit.
-And gladly, it is now my favorite type of resource when it comes to learning a new concept/technology.
+Gladly, it is now my favorite type of resource when it comes to learning a new concept/technology.

+I experienced something different from the video contents I used to learn from.
+I started to visualize the big picture rather than consume small bites of information with no proper linking between them or why they even existed.
+The way the books propose a problem and its solution, and how they link the information together to provide you with a deep understanding is invaluable.

 So, over 14 months I have been able to read 9 total books.
 6 of which are technical and 3 are non-technical.
-Given the circumstances in the military service and my new phase with books, I am satisfied with the result as a starting point.
+Given the circumstances back then and my new phase with books, I am satisfied with the result as a beginning.
 Unfortunately, I couldn't put what I read into practice back then.
 However, now that I can do so, I decided to give it a go.

 ## Reading plan